ModestGoblin/amqp-specs/event-streams/src/event-streams-v1.0-wd01.md

 each responsible for one or more partitions of the event log.

 Producers and consumers attach to the event log via AMQP links.
-Those links MAY be bound to one, specific partition (partition-bound) or they MAY be partition-agnostic.
+Those links MAY be bound to one specific partition (partition-bound), or they MAY be partition-agnostic.
 On partition-agnostic links, producers MAY provide transfer-level hints for which partition the transfer ought to be routed to.

+A partition-agnostic link will generally still be associated with one or multiple partitions on the side of the event log, but that association is dynamic.

 This model allows for a range of negotiation options for how consumers are affiliated with partitions: